-Even legitimate email senders can end up in a blacklist due to their email sending habits.
-However, by using best email marketing practices, you will greatly reduce your risk of being blacklisted.
+Even legitimate email senders can end up with IP blacklisted due to their email sending habits.
+However, by using the best email marketing practices, you will greatly reduce your risk of being blacklisted.

 Here are the simple rules to follow:

-7. Send content that is relevant to the recipient.
-If you have different mail streams (how-to’s course, newsletters, promotions, product-related campaigns, etc.) and allow users to choose the mailing lists to subscribe, don’t send all emails to all recipients.
+- Send content that is relevant to the recipient.
+If you have different mail streams (how-to’s course, newsletters, promotions, product-related campaigns, etc.) and allow users to choose the mailing lists to subscribe to, don’t send all emails to all recipients.
 Respect their choice.

-8. Don’t send too much or too less.
+- Don’t send too much or too little.
 Find the best frequency in order to not overload the recipients and to not let them forget you.
 The best thing is to send as many emails as you promised on the subscription form.

 You should remember that blacklists are not made to make the life of email marketers a nightmare.
 They are made to protect email recipients and help them receive the messages they desire.
-If you are doing everything to send relevant emails to confirmed subscribers, it will reduce the risk of getting on blacklists to a minimum and will make the process of getting delisted much much easier.
+If you are doing everything to send relevant emails to confirmed subscribers, it will reduce the risk of getting your IP blacklisted to a minimum and will make the process of getting delisted much much easier.

 Spam filters are constantly evolving and learning.
 There is no measure that will guarantee you deliverability for a lifetime.
 This means you should always test your email spam score, IP address, and email placement before you send an email campaign.